 As with all products, you have to be careful what ingredients they contain.
 Although pure monk fruit is claimed to have no calories and carbs, most products contain other sweeteners like inulin, which contains a few calories.

 Avoid anything containing dextrose and maltodextrin or artificial sweeteners and unnecessary additives.
 A good product should ideally contain only ingredients like monk fruit extract and inulin.
 Products containing Monk fruit are: Kal Monk Fruit Powder (mostly monk fruit-based), Swanson Lo Han Sweetener (mostly inulin-based) or NuNaturals Lo Han Supreme (monk fruit, vegetable glycerine, alcohol and water).

 I would personally avoid a product called Nectresse for several reasons.
 When you visit their website, it's hard to find out what ingredients it contains.
 This raises the first alarm.
 Secondly, the manufacturer is the same as the one selling Splenda which is an artificial sweetener.
-So, after browsing the internet, I discovered that Nectresse contains the following ingredients: Erythritol (non-GMO?), sugar (for me that's a no-no), monk fruit (good) and molasses (possibly from GM beets).
+So, after browsing the internet, I discovered that Nectresse contains the following ingredients: Erythritol, sugar (for me that's a no-no), monk fruit and molasses.

 Xylitol is a sugar alcohol that naturally occurs in the fibres of certain fruits and vegetables.
 It's a sugar substitute that tastes like sugar but has fewer calories.